onmyway133/EasyAnchor/README.md

 - Set `translatesAutoresizingMaskIntoConstraints = false`
 - Set `isActive = true` to enable constraints

 Most of the time, `NSLayoutAnchor` is what you need.
-But if you need more, **Anchors** can be your choice.
+But if you need more, **EasyAnchor** can be your choice.

 ### Examples

 #### Tetris

 Well, you can use Auto Layout to make `Tetris`.
 Auto Layout plays well with `affine transform` too.
-See [code](https://github.com/onmyway133/Anchors/blob/master/Example/AnchorsDemo/AnchorsDemo/Sources/Content/TetrisView.swift)
+See [code](https://github.com/onmyway133/EasyAnchor/blob/master/Example/EasyAnchorDemo/EasyAnchorDemo/Sources/Content/TetrisView.swift)

 <div align = "center">
 <img src="Screenshots/tetris.gif" width="200" height="295" />